ks982579/rust-zero2prod/README.md

 Best of luck.
 The `reqwest` crate allows for setting `Client`-wide timeout, or per request.
 We go with the former for ease.

+Then, section 7.3, we look at restructuring the test suite.
+Remember: **Test code is still Code**.
+It really should be:
++ Modular
++ Well-structured
++ documented
++ _maintained_

+---

+Ch.
+8 starts on 323 / 342 and is Error Handling...